CeamanCollins/computer-infrastructure-assessment/README.md

 There is a [requirements](requirements.txt) file containing the required packages for the project.

+This code in this project can be executed in codespaces or cloned and run in VSCode or Jupyter Notebook with the required packages installed to the environment.

+> pip install -r requirements.txt

+or

+> conda create --name <environment-name> --file requirements.txt

 The full problems are as folows:

 ## Problem 1: Data from yfinance